marksgraham/ddpm-ood/README.md

 N.B.
 For a quicker run, you can choose to only reconstruct a subset of the validation set with e.g. `--first_n_val=1000` or a subset of the in/out datasets with `--first_n=1000`

-The `--inference_skip_factor` controls the number of reconstructions performed.
-For easy reference, you can use this look-up to match

 ### Classify samples as OOD
 ```bash